-Monthly plan premium changes and employer-sponsored benefit changes are subject to contractual arrangements between Pfizer and us, and as a result, monthly plan premiums generally do not change during the plan year.
-Pfizer is responsible for notifying you of any monthly plan premium changes or retiree contribution changes (the portion of your monthly plan premium Pfizer requires you to pay) prior to the date when the change becomes effective.
+Monthly plan premium changes and employer-sponsored benefit changes are subject to contractual arrangements between your plan sponsor and us, and as a result, monthly plan premiums generally do not change during the plan year.
+Your plan sponsor is responsible for notifying you of any monthly plan premium changes or retiree contribution changes (the portion of your monthly plan premium your plan sponsor requires you to pay) prior to the date when the change becomes effective.

-SECTION 5 Please keep your plan membership record up to date
+Section 5 Please keep your plan membership record up to date